ciphersaw/crackmyd/README.md

 According to the result, it cracks the password `crackmyd` of user `crackmyd` by *Strategy 1*, the password `qwerty` of user `kali` by *Strategy 2*, and the password `app123` of user `app` by *Strategy 3*.

-Based on the default configs all above, now assign the dictionary of passwords or suffixes for cracking:
+Besides the default dictionaries, the user-defined dictionaries of passwords and suffixes can be used for cracking:

 ```bash
 [root@kali ~]# ./crackmyd --password ./example/password.txt --suffix ./example/suffix.txt ./example/mariadb_10.3_user.MYD